Exploring a little bit of Europe in the U.S.

 The city is well-known for its Dutch heritage and offers various events such as the Tulip Time Festival in May.
 Various Dutch-themed attractions take place along the nearby Lake Michigan shoreline.
 For a real Dutch treat, you can visit De Zwaan, an original 250-year-old Dutch windmill located on Windmill Island, a municipal park.
 The windmill’s height is 125 feet (38 m) with 40-foot (12 m) sails.

-If you want to deviate from Europe, you can even experience a little bit of Latin America by checking out the annual Fiesta, organized by Latin Americans United for Progress, usually on the Saturday closest to May 5 (Cinco de Mayo).
+If you want to deviate from Europe, you can even experience a little bit of Latin America.
+Check out the annual Fiesta, organized by Latin Americans United for Progress, usually on the Saturday closest to May 5 (Cinco de Mayo).

 5. New Glarus, Wisconsin (Switzerland)

 If you are looking for some unique cuisine, New Glarus is known for many traditional Swiss meals, including specialties that are rarely seen outside of Switzerland.
-Among many other attractions, you can visit the New Glarus Brewing Company and enjoy some great beer and check out the Swiss historical village.
-If you are into nature, check out the Sugar River State Trail, filled with beautiful scenery.
+Then, among many other attractions, you can visit the New Glarus Brewing Company and enjoy some great beer and check out the Swiss historical village.
+Also, if you are into nature, check out the Sugar River State Trail, filled with beautiful scenery.

 6. Boston, Massachusetts (England)

 To feel like you’re in England, wander through beautiful Beacon Hill, with its cobblestone streets lined with brick sidewalks and gas lanterns.
 The Boston Public Garden is pure Victorian and the perfect park to visit if you want to be reminded of the U.K., with its manicured gardens, duck-filled ponds and statues.
-If you like London’s Hyde Park, the Boston Common is the place to go, with plenty of open green space to enjoy a picnic.
+Do you like London’s Hyde Park?
+Then, this is the place to go, with plenty of open green space to enjoy a picnic.

 7. Tarpon Springs, Florida (Greece)

-Tarpon Springs is the perfect place to visit if Greece was on your list, as it has the highest percentage of Greek Americans than any other city in the U.S. With 51 miles of waterfront, Tarpon Springs offers a lot of beautiful scenery to enjoy.
+Tarpon Springs is the perfect place to visit if Greece was on your list.
+It has the highest percentage of Greek Americans than any other city in the U.S. With 51 miles of waterfront, Tarpon Springs offers a lot of beautiful scenery to enjoy.
 Also known for its sponge industry, Tarpon Springs has been named „the sponge capital of the world.”

 In the historic district, you can find many art galleries, antiques stores and specialty shops housed in buildings dating from the late 1800s.
-If you’re interested in learning about culture, then the Tarpon Springs Performing Arts and Cultural Center is for you, as it offers theater, art and historical exhibits, concerts, and other quality programs to explore.
+If you’re interested in learning about culture, then the Tarpon Springs Performing Arts and Cultural Center is for you.
+Furthermore, it offers theater, art and historical exhibits, concerts, and other quality programs to explore.

 There are numerous restaurants where you can enjoy Greek cuisine and fresh seafood.
-After a big lunch, you can explore Dodecanese Avenue in the Greektown Historic District of Tarpon Springs, which is both part of the traditional Greek community and the city’s primary tourist destination.
+After a big lunch, you can explore Dodecanese Avenue in the Greektown Historic District of Tarpon Springs.
+This is both part of the traditional Greek community and the city’s primary tourist destination.

 8. Washington, DC (France)

-Formally the District of Columbia and also known as D.C. or Washington, it is the capital city of the United States of America.
+The District of Columbia and also known as D.C. or Washington, is the capital city of the United States.
 You may not have thought that the capital city of the U.S. can remind you of Europe, but Washington has many parallels with France.

 Washington was designed primarily by Frenchman Pierre Charles L’Enfant.
 He set out to build a Paris-like city with grand, tree-lined boulevards and plentiful gardens and monuments.
 Today’s Washington maintains L’Enfant’s influence, and not just in the magnificent National Mall or spectacular domes and obelisks.
 Wide streets, a low skyline, ubiquitous green space, and walkable streets lend an Old World feel.
 The culture is also influenced by the many European diplomatic workers stationed here.